-While card rules may seem initially complicated, there’s a bunch of great videos around explaining what each of them means, and the best tactics for winning the game.
+While card rules may seem initially complicated, there are a bunch of great videos explaining what each of them means, and the best tactics for winning the game.

 Sushi Go is a great, rapidfire fun with friends, and usually lasts around 15 minutes.
 You can pick up a copy of the game here.